dominodatalab/reference-project-llm-inference/README.md

 * [app.py](app.py) : Streamlit app code for the summarization app.
 This app uses the `ctranslate2` model to generate responses

 * [model.py](model.py) : This file has sample code that shows how to use the `ctranslate2` model as an API.
-Please ensure that the build pods have enough resources to build the API
+Please ensure that the build pods have enough resources to build the API and the Model API has the right resource quota assigned to it
 \
 &nbsp;